Farmer Extension & Training

 5. Training logistics:

-To keep the cost of venue and necessary refreshments low, the training is hosted in a most suitable home of one of the 25 farmers in a training cohort.
+In the case of demo farm based training, the cost of venue and necessary refreshments are kept by hosting the training in a most suitable home of one of the 25 farmers in a training cohort.
 Given plenty of food in the rural setting, the participants are also encouraged to arrange for refreshments.
 With the demo farms hosted by one of the cohort members, this arrangement would also work for practical trainings.

 6. Small Demo Plots: